WokLibCodeClub/Snake/Week1/Step2-VisualStudioCode_for_debugging/README.md

 ![alt text](VSC02.png "Python environment")

-Look for the words No Configurations at the top left of the Visual Studio Code window and follow the steps in the next picture.
+Now look for the words No Configurations at the top left of the Visual Studio Code window and follow the steps in the next picture.

 ![alt text](VSC03.png "Add configuration")